On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

 However at $\e = 1$, the equilibrium point $(1,0)$ is a nilpotent singularity.
 We want to apply Theorem 3.5 in \cite{QTPDS} to \eqref{eq: cpt syst}.
 To do this, we shift our system $\eta_1 = \eta - \frac{\pi}{2}$ so that the equilibrium point is at the origin $(0,0)$ in the $(\eta_1, \Omega)$ plane.
 We also perform the compression $\eta_2 = -2\gamma \eta_1$.
 Our system becomes

 $A(\eta_2,\Omega)$ contains quadratic terms and higher.
 (The point of the compression was to ensure that the constant in front of $\eta_2$ in the expression for $\dot{\Omega}$ equals 1, so we can directly apply Theorem 3.5 in \cite{QTPDS}.)
-Let $\eta_2 = f(\Omega)$ be the solution to $\eta_2 + A(\eta_2, \Omega) = 0.$ Using the implicit function theorem, one calculates: $f'(0) = 0$ and $f''(0) = 2$.
-Therefore $f(\Omega) = \Omega^2 + \text{h.o.t.}$ Define $F(\Omega) = B\big(f(\Omega)\big)$ where $B = \dot{\eta}_2.$ Then $F(\Omega) = -\frac{1}{2\g}\Omega^4 + \text{h.o.t.}$ Define
+Let $\eta_2 = f(\Omega)$ be the solution to $\eta_2 + A(\eta_2, \Omega) = 0$.
+Using the implicit function theorem, one calculates: $f'(0) = 0$ and $f''(0) = 2$.
+Therefore $f(\Omega) = \Omega^2 + \text{h.o.t.}$ Define $F(\Omega) = B\big(f(\Omega)\big)$ where $B = \dot{\eta}_2$.
+Then $F(\Omega) = -\frac{1}{2\g}\Omega^4 + \text{h.o.t.}$ Define

-Applying Theorem 3.5(4) in \cite{QTPDS} with $x = \Omega$ and $y =\eta_2$ shows that $m = 4$ and $n =1$; hence $(i2)$ is relevant.
+Applying Theorem 3.5(4) in \cite{QTPDS} with $x = \Omega$ and $y =\eta_2$ shows that $m = 4$ and $n =1$; hence $(i2)$ in that theorem is the relevant scenario for our system.
 The phase portrait depicted in Figure 3.21(i) in \cite{QTPDS} shows that no orbit starting within the cylinder (i.e. a non-boundary orbit) can reach the equilibrium point.

 Recall that $\gamma$ and $Z_*$ are not independent parameters but are related via $Z_* = -\sqrt{\mc{G}}\gamma$ where $\mc{G}$ is given by \eqref{eq: A}.
-An assumption on $\gamma$ implicitly defines an assumption on $Z_*.$ For example, $\g \in [-1,0)$ is equivalent to $Z_* \in (0,\sqrt{\mc{G}}\,]$; this is relevant for the next proposition.
+An assumption on $\gamma$ implicitly defines an assumption on $Z_*$.
+For example, $\g \in [-1,0)$ is equivalent to $Z_* \in (0,\sqrt{\mc{G}}\,]$; this is relevant for the next proposition.

 \begin{prop} For $\e = 0$, the winding number satisfies $w_{0} = 0$ for all $\g \in [-1, 0)$, $A_* \in [0, \half Z_*]$, $\l \geq \frac{3}{2}Z_*$, and $k\leq -1$. \end{prop}